Skip to main content

 Column Configurations

 Next, we need to identify a primary key; in my case, it is ENTITY_ID .
-It is the selected Primary Key values that we are going to capture for processing.
+We are going to capture the selected primary key values for processing.

 APEX IG Identify Primary Key Column

 Note: If you selected multiple columns for a primary key (i.e., a composite key), then the JS Function will return ':' delimited arrays of primary key values.
-This makes parsing and utilizing the values in SQL and PL/SQL more complicated.
+This complicates parsing and utilizing the values in SQL and PL/SQL.

 With single Primary Key ENTITY_ID, we get this: